Pettersson-dev/Pettersson-dev.github.io/_posts/2025-09-02-target-arch-finance2.md

 In my [previous post, updated on September 1 2025](https://pettersson.dev/finance-target-architecture/), I outlined a modern finance target architecture using core ERP, reporting, a finance data hub, and BI/analytics.
 That post covered how these components fit together for compliance, reporting, and strategic insight.

-This follow-up shows how to **turn that architecture into a structured Enterprise Design Blueprint**—a model that connects capabilities, information, organizational structure, technology, and user experiences to drive decisions and investments.
+This follow-up shows how to **turn that architecture into a structured model that connects capabilities, information, organizational structure, technology, and user experiences to drive decisions and investments.

 ## 1. Scope and Outcomes

 - **Scope:** Finance operations, financial close, consolidation, statutory reporting, data hub (integration + MDM), BI, and advanced analytics.
 - **Outcomes:** Faster and auditable close, single source of truth, governed data products, predictive planning, and self-service insights.

-## 2. Blueprint Facets
+## 2. Blueprint

 **Intent**
 - Purpose: Deliver compliant, timely, and explainable finance information